60 Second Lemon Law Assessment™

 When you buy a car, you’re making a huge financial commitment.
 The last thing you want is to end up with a vehicle that doesn’t work or a deal that wasn’t what it seemed.
 That’s where auto consumer protection laws come in.
 Think of them as a legal safety net designed to make sure you’re treated fairly.
 These laws cover a wide range of issues, from misleading ads and financing scams to your rights when you unknowingly buy a defective vehicle.

 These protections aren’t just suggestions; they are enforceable rules that hold dealerships and manufacturers accountable.
 They tackle problems like deceptive advertising, hidden fees, and, most importantly, provide a path forward when you’re stuck with a lemon.
 The goal is to level the playing field, giving you clear rights and recourse.
-Whether you’re buying new or used, understanding these rules is the first step in protecting yourself from fraud.
+Whether you’re buying new or used, understanding these rules is the first step in protecting yourself from unfair practices.
 Many of these protections fall under state and federal Lemon Laws, which give you specific rights if your new vehicle has substantial, unfixable defects.

 It’s helpful to think of auto protection laws as having two layers: federal and state.
 Federal laws create a baseline of protection that applies to everyone in the country.
 A great example is the Federal Lemon Law, also known as the Magnuson-Moss Warranty Act, which covers all consumer products with a warranty, including vehicles.
 Another is the FTC’s Used Car Rule, which requires dealers to display a Buyer’s Guide on used cars, telling you if the car is being sold with a warranty or “as is.”